-9) We are therefore of the considered opinion that the challenge made by the promoter to the impugned order on the grounds mentioned in the appeal memo except the nature of interest and the period for which the interest shall be awarded to the respondent by the learned Authority, is without merit and accordingly the appeal is allowed in part on contest against the respondent.
-The impugned order dated 26.9.2022 directing the appellant to hand over the house in question to the respondent has been carried out by the appellant during pendency of the appeal i.e. on 21.8.2023 as disclosed from the order sheet dated 28.8.2023 of this appeal.
-The appellant shall execute the conveyance deed in respect of the house in favour of the respondent and registered under the relevant law with the competent authority.
+9) We are therefore of the considered opinion that the challenge made by the promoter to the impugned order on the grounds mentioned in the appeal memo except the nature of interest and the period for which interest shall be awarded to the respondent by the learned Authority, is without merit and accordingly the appeal is allowed in part on contest against the respondent.
+The impugned order dated 8.9.2023 directing the appellant to hand over the possession of the house in question to the respondent has been carried out by the appellant during pendency of the appeal as disclosed from the order sheet dated 5.2.2025 of this appeal.
+Agreement for advance possession of the house i.e. HIG-19 has been executed between the parties on 15.12.2024 as disclosed from the order sheet dated 8.1.2025, but date of taking actual possession of it is not clear.
+So, calculation of interest shall have to be made from the day following the date stipulated for completion of project till the date of execution of agreement for advance possession of the house in question.
+The appellant shall execute the conveyance deed in respect of the house in favour of the respondent and register it under the relevant law with the competent authority.

-Accounts officer of this Tribunal is directed to calculate the interest payable by the appellant-promoter at the rate prescribed under Rule 16 of the ORERA Rules, 2017 for the period from 19.10.2014 to 21.8.2023.
+Accounts officer of this Tribunal is directed to calculate the interest payable by the appellant-promoter at the rate prescribed under Rule 16 of the ORERA Rules, 2017 for the period from 16.10.2014 to 15.12.2024.
 The same shall be paid to the respondent-allottee from the statutory amount deposited by the appellant-promoter after expiry of the appeal period.
 The rest amount, if any, be refunded to the appellant alongwith accrued interest on proper identification.